giannis07/fcc_exercise_tracker/README.md

 ## 📌 Overview

-The Exercise Tracker allows users to log their exercise activities and track the duration of each exercise.
-It stores the exercise details in a database and provides an API to access them.
+The Exercise Tracker is a backend application that allows users to track their exercise routines.
+It is built using **Node.js**, **Express.js**, and **MongoDB**.
+Users can create accounts, log exercises with descriptions and durations, and retrieve their exercise history.
+The application is designed to store user and exercise data in a MongoDB database and provide a RESTful API to interact with the data.

 ## 🔍 Features

+- Create a new user by providing a username.
-- Allows users to add exercises with a description, duration, and optional date.
+- Log an exercise for a user, including the exercise description, duration, and optional date.
-- Tracks multiple exercises over time.
-- Retrieves the list of exercises for a user within a specific date range.
+- Retrieve a user’s exercise log with optional date filtering and limit.
+- Store and retrieve exercise data using MongoDB.

 ## 📡 API Endpoints

-### `POST /api/exercise/new-user`
+### `POST /api/users`
 Create a new user:

 **Request body:**